brushi2002/RallyRank/README.md

 Website: Rally-Rank.com

 Apple App Store Requirements
 This app collects and uses data as described in this Privacy Policy.
-By downloading and using [Your Tennis App Name], you agree to these terms.
+By downloading and using RallyRank, you agree to these terms.
 All data collection and use comply with Apple's App Store Review Guidelines and applicable privacy laws.